open-contracting/standard/standard/docs/en/extensions/bids.md

 ### Bid Statistics

 The ```bids/bidStatistics``` array can be used to represent key statistical information about the number of bids and bidders.
-Each entry in the array is a ```BidStatistic``` object containing at least:
+Each entry in the array is a ```BidsStatistic``` object containing at least:

 * An identifier;
 * A measure, from the bidStatistics codelist;